 Juvenile ePetitions

-Juvenile ePetition is an application created by the Bureau of Criminal Apprehension (BCA) which allows prosecutors to electronically file petitions for Juvenile Delinquency (include D16), Juvenile Traffic, Juvenile Petty Offenses, and Juvenile Extradition cases into the MN Case Information System.
+Juvenile ePetition is an application created by the Bureau of Criminal Apprehension (BCA) which allows prosecutors to electronically file petitions for Juvenile Delinquency (include D16), Juvenile Traffic, Juvenile Petty Offenses, and Juvenile Extradition cases with the court.
 Juvenile ePetition is part of the BCA’s suite of eCharging products.
+The Juvenile ePetition application cannot be used to file citations in juvenile court.

 More information about Juvenile ePetitions is available in FAQ - Juvenile ePetitions.